tarunpreet-kaur/tarunpreet-kaur.github.io/_posts/2020-02-28-Misty-Travel-Diaries-Europe2017.md

 **Belgium::Bruges (Brugge)**
+Bruges is a famous city in Belgium & is distinguished by its canals, cobbled streets and medieval buildings.
+In the city center’s Burg square, the 14th-century Stadhuis (City Hall).
+A couple of hours of walk in Brugge is good fun.
+Don't forget to try Belgian chocolate and Belgian waffles while in Belgium.

 | ![2-Belg-1-Brugge (1)](../assets/img/Europe 2017/2-Belg-1-Brugge (1).JPG) | <img src="../assets/img/Europe 2017/2-Belg-1-Brugge (3).JPG" alt="2-Belg-1-Brugge (3)" /> |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |